EMDK/docs/edge/source/guide/profiles/keymap.md

 ###Send key-code

 Select this behavior to modify which key-code is sent when a key is pressed.
 A list of possible key-codes are listed below.
 When modifying a key-code to be sent, you may also choose to select the state of a modifier key.
 For instance, if you where to modify the "A" key to send a "B" key-code, and set the **SHIFT state** to **Forced ON**, the physical Shift keys state would be disregard and a capital "B" would be sent.
+Enable modifier keys by clicking the **Andvanced** checkbox under send key-code.

 ###Send trigger